 Spring emerges in Provence.
 It gradually comes into the light and is all at once dazzling.
 During our time in Aix-en-Provence, we were lucky enough to witness spring debut, and nowhere was it more evident than at the weekly farmer’s market.

-When we arrived, the trees were ghostly bare and the shoppers at the farmer’s market were still bowing to the wind, heads down and tucked into beautiful french scarves.
+When we arrived, the trees were ghostly bare and the shoppers were still bowing to the wind, heads down, and tucked into beautiful French scarves.
 In what seemed like moments, the shiver was replaced by billowing canopies and saffron-colored bouquets.

 Ay, ay, when I was young but that was long ago,